Hurghada Day Trip to Pyramids of Giza and Egyptian Museum VIP

 Offered in: English

-Turn your stay in Hurghada into an unforgettable adventure with a day trip to Cairo, exploring the legendary Giza Pyramids and the treasures of the Egyptian Museum.
+Transform your stay in Hurghada into an unforgettable adventure with a full‑day trip to Cairo.
+Stand before the legendary Giza Pyramids and Great Sphinx, then explore the Egyptian Museum, home to thousands of priceless artifacts, including the treasures of King Tutankhamun.

 Easy & Hassle‑Free Travel

-Enjoy a smooth journey from Hurghada to Cairo with expert guidance, comfortable transport, and a well-organized schedule to make the most of your day.
+Enjoy a smooth journey with comfortable transport, expert guidance, and a well‑organized schedule designed to maximize your time.

 Why choose this tour?

-Book now and discover the magic of Cairo from Hurghada!
+✨ Book now and discover the magic of Cairo — all in a single unforgettable day from Hurghada!

 What's Included